Rupee Gains 05 Paisa Against US Dollar - UrduPoint

 Rupee Gains 05 Paisa Against US Dollar

-The Japanese yen came down by 01 pasia and closed at Rs1.91, while the exchange rate of the British Pound witnessed a decrease of 53 paisa to close at Rs381.83 against the last day’s closing of Rs 382.36.
+The Japanese yen came down by 01 pasia and closed at Rs190, while the exchange rate of the British Pound witnessed a decrease of 82 paisa to close at Rs381.01 against the last day’s closing of Rs381.83.

-The exchange rates of the Emirates Dirham and the Saudi Riyal decreased by 01 paisa each and closed at Rs 76.78 and Rs 75.16, respectively.
+The exchange rates of the Emirates Dirham and the Saudi Riyal decreased by 02 and 03 paisa and closed at Rs 76.76 and Rs 75.13, respectively.

 Recent Stories